intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.AspNetCore.SignalR/README.md

 # Registering Endpoints

-The adapter hub endpoints are registered in the `Startup.cs` file's `Configure` method as follows:
+The adapter hub endpoint is registered in the `Startup.cs` file's `Configure` method as follows:

 ```csharp
 app.UseRouting();